This post may contain affiliate links. Read our disclosure policy here.

 - Prepare

-Stir together the water and vanilla.
-Add to the flour mixture and stir until a dough forms.
-Shape into a ball.
+In a large bowl, combine the dry ingredients and grate the butter into the mixture.
+Stir together the water and vanilla and add to the flour mixture and stir until a dough forms.
+Shape into a ball. - Cut into squares

 Want to enjoy these same yummy crackers but gluten-free?
 I also have a great recipe for gluten-free crackers that beats the boxed version any day.

-These homemade wheat crackers pack perfectly in a lunchbox!
 If you need more ideas for your packed school lunches, check out my latest ebook, 101 Packed Lunches for endless lunch inspiration!

 101 Packed Lunches eBook